pascalvanhecke/AmsterdamBlockchainWeek/events/composable-demon-hours/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: Cross-chain & chill (by composable.finance)
+title: Composable Demon Hours (by composable.finance)

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  A formal gathering for kindred degens interested in Composable Finance and cross-chain technology.
+  Late night party for kindred Composable degens.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Cross-chain & chill (by composable.finance)
+name: Composable Demon Hours (by composable.finance)

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.